Rebates and Incentives

 HOA/Commercial Solar Pool Systems

-Rebates are available for commercial swimming pools beginning January 14, 2014 through the CSI program.
+Rebates are available for commercial swimming pools through the CSI program.

 This is a tiered program.
-Right now, the rebates are $5.00 per displaced therm for So Cal Gas and SDG&E customers.
-Once the funds are used up, the next level will be $4.00 per displaced therm.
+Right now, the rebates are $7.00 per displaced therm (or up to 50% of the entire system cost) for So Cal Gas and SDG&E customers.

 Solar Hot Water System Federal Tax Credits